 Jonathan (he/him) is a Native Hawaiian living in Portland.
 After receiving his degree in Education, Jonathan has served in many roles in outdoor education and public health, where he engages with people to understand our environment and encourages healthy habits through education and outreach.
-Growing up in Hawaii, he's witnessed a massive rise in Indigenous resiliency and he would like to see the same rise to power for communities of color in Portland through participatory processes.
+Growing up in Hawaii, he's witnessed a massive rise in Indigenous resiliency for his people and he would like to see the same rise to power for Black, Indigenous, and communities of color in Portland through participatory processes.
 His lived experience of environmental stewardship through indigenous ecological practices frames his understanding of PB.
 He sees the potential for PB to reorient ourselves to the land and public spaces in order to realize climate justice.

 Maria Gabrielle Sipin

 Maria Gabrielle (she/they) is a transportation planner and public health professional whose goals for her government and nonprofit work are sustainable communities and racial justice.
 She applies her lived experiences in Manila, Los Angeles, and Portland—from her sports fandom, queerness, and immigrant status—to her advocacy, planning, and relationships in Oregon and beyond.
 Maria also serves on the Board of Directors.

 Isabela (she/her) is a queer Latina youth advocate and educator.
 She received a BA in Community Development from Portland State University and currently works as the Policy and Communications Manager at the Oregon-based non-profit Next Up.
 Her experience co-founding the non-profit Youth Ending Slavery during high school and subsequent work with the Institute for Sustainable Solutions (PSU), Verde, SOLVE, and Habitat for Humanity instilled in her the power of youth and community work to bring about social and political transformation.
 Isabela also serves as Secretary on the Board of Directors.

 Jim (he/him) has a life-long passion for activating municipal and regional democracy for people and the planet.
 His work has broadly focused on community-based organizing and advocacy around natural resource conservation in Oregon.
 Jim has research interests and professional publications that span history, regional equity, urban forestry, and watershed science and management.
 Jim also serves as President on the Board of Directors.